Bonaire’s terrestrial environment.

 More common, but still endangered, is the Prikichi, a small bright green Caribbean parakeet with a yellow face.

 An easier bird to find is the ever-present flamingo.
 Bonaire is home to a small breeding ground enough for about 2000 flamingos to nest, one of only a handful of such breeding grounds worldwide.
-The population of flamingos island wide ranges from 7,000 to 15,000 depending on the season.
+The population of flamingos on Bonaire ranges from 7,000 to 15,000 depending on the season.
 The Flamingo Sanctuary is located within the salt pans on the southern end of Bonaire and it is strictly forbidden to enter there.
 However, flamingos can be seen meandering about the salt ponds in search of a meal, and are generally quite visible at the Goto Meer located at the southern part of Washington Park and also along the mangrove area of Lac Bay.

 Goats are a fact of life on Bonaire and a staple of the Bonairean’s diet.
 Almost every goat on Bonaire is actually owned by someone–something that seems difficult to believe when you see one crossing the road in front of you or chomping away at the vegetation in the middle of nowhere.

-Today, Bonaire’s donkeys are descendants of those from past days when they worked to haul salt, tools, water, people, and supplies between Rincon and the salt pans located at the southern most point of the island, since, at that time, there was no other mode of transportation.
-Now some of the donkeys still roam the island, but the majority can be found in the Donkey Sanctuary located just south of the airport, which is making a heroic effort to rescue the donkeys by providing much of their needs with medical care, food, water and shelter.
+Today, Bonaire’s donkeys are descendants of those from past days when they worked to haul salt, tools, water, people, and supplies between Rincon and the salt pans located at the southernmost point of the island, since, at that time, there was no other mode of transportation.
+Now some of the donkeys still roam the island, but the majority can be found in the Donkey Sanctuary located just south of the airport, which is making a heroic effort to rescue the donkeys by providing much of their needs with medical care, food, water, and shelter.
 They also offer education and interaction about and with the donkeys for children of all ages.
 Stop by for a visit.